oneapi-src/oneDAL/_sources/onedal/data-management/tables.rst.txt

 Each implementation of :txtref:`table` concept:

-1. Follows the definition of the :txtref:`table` concept and its restrictions (e.g., :capterm:`immutability`).
+#.
+Follows the definition of the :txtref:`table` concept and its restrictions
+   (e.g., :capterm:`immutability`).

-2. Is derived from the :cpp:expr:`oneapi::dal::table` class.
-The behavior of this class can be extended, but cannot be weaken.
+#.
+Is derived from the :cpp:expr:`oneapi::dal::table` class.
+The behavior of this class can be
+   extended, but cannot be weaken.

-3. Is :term:`reference-counted <Reference-counted object>`.
+#.
+Is :term:`reference-counted <Reference-counted object>`.

-4. Every new :cpp:expr:`oneapi::dal::table` sub-type defines a unique id number - the "kind" that represents objects of that type in runtime.
+#.
+Defines a unique id number: the "kind" that represents objects of that
+   type in runtime.

 The following listing provides an example of table API to illustrate table kinds and copy-assignment operation: